bansd/craftycharms/_posts/2020-10-07-mftsketchchallenge-510.md

 ---
+layout: post
 title: MFT Weekly Sketch Challenge 510
-layout: page
-desc: An Interactive Halloween Card
-img: /img/2020/10/07-mftsketchchallenge-510/background.jpg
-altimg: /img/2020/10/07-mftsketchchallenge-510/background.jpg
+date: 2020-10-07 09:33:38
+images:
+  - images/2020/10/07-mftsketchchallenge-510/1.png
+excerpt:
+  Fall is nearing and this card reminds me of camping, music, marshmallows and all my favorite things I do in fall...
+categories: CardMaking
-tags: Challenge Stamping MFT
+tags: Challenges Stamping MFT
 ---

 Fall is nearing and this card reminds me of camping, music, marshmallows and all my favorite things I do in fall.
 I absolutely love all of Stacey Yacula's illustrations, and I have used one of my favorite stampset Happy Campers from MFT for this weekly sketch challenge #510.